OutSystems/docs-product/src/managing-the-applications-lifecycle/initial-setup-of-an-infrastructure.md

 * **Development**: The environment where applications are initially developed and tested
 * **Quality**: The environment where testers and business users experiment applications to perform quality assurance
-* **Production**: The environment that hosts the application version end-users interact with
+* **Production**: The environment that hosts the application version end users interact with

 You can manage your OutSystems infrastructure in the **INFRASTRUCTURE** tab of LifeTime console (`https://<your_lifetime_server>/lifetime`).